-Severely immunocompromised conditions include being on chemotherapy for cancer, being within one year out from receiving a hematopoietic stem cell or solid organ transplant, untreated HIV infection with a CD4 lymphocyte count of less than 200, primary immunodeficiency disorder, high levels of steroids (e.g., receipt of prednisone >20 mg/day for more than 14 days), etc.
+- such as vasovagal episodes and normal vaccine side effects.
+CDC has created a table (Appendix D) to assist providers in differentiating. - Severely immunocompromised conditions include being on chemotherapy for cancer, being within one year out from receiving a hematopoietic stem cell or solid organ transplant, untreated HIV infection with a CD4 lymphocyte count of less than 200, primary immunodeficiency disorder, high levels of steroids (e.g., receipt of prednisone >20 mg/day for more than 14 days), etc.

-Standing Order for Administering the Influenza Vaccine
+Standing Order for Administering the Pfizer-BioNTech (Comirnaty) COVID-19 mRNA Vaccine

-PURPOSE: To reduce the burden of disease and associated morbidity and mortality from the influenza vaccine by vaccinating persons who meet the criteria established by the Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices.
+PURPOSE: To reduce the burden of disease and associated morbidity and mortality from Coronavirus Disease 2019 (COVID-19) by vaccinating persons who meet the criteria established by the Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices.

-POLICY: This standing order enables eligible healthcare professionals to assess and vaccinate persons who meet the criteria outlined below and are seeking influenza vaccination through the New Hampshire Department of Health & Human Services' State-managed influenza vaccine clinics and On-Site Medical Services without the need for clinician examination or direct order from the attending provider at the time of the interaction.
+POLICY: This standing order enables eligible healthcare professionals to assess and vaccinate persons who meet the criteria outlined below and are seeking COVID-19 vaccination through the New Hampshire Department of Health & Human Services' State-managed COVID-19 vaccine clinics without the need for clinician examination or direct order from the attending provider at the time of the interaction.